webzille/colorutility/README.md

 $sameShade - $rgbColor->adjustShade(100); // No change; 100% of it's current shade
 ```

-According to LAB color space, all colors can be brighter then they are, even fully saturated yellow (`rgb(255, 255, 0)`).
+All colors can be brighter then they are, even fully saturated yellow (`rgb(255, 255, 0)`).
 You could adjust the shade of the color (lighten it or darken it) using a percentage relative to the current brightness/shade of the color according to LAB color space.

 ### Analyzing Colors